tony-albanese/ci-project-5-nonnas-kitchen-api/README.md

 + [django-taggit](https://django-taggit.readthedocs.io/en/latest/)A django app for storing and searching tags

 ## Project Creation
-+ Cloned Code Institute Repository and gave the new respositry the name [ci-project-5-nonnas-kitchen-backend](https://github.com/tony-albanese/ci-project-5-nonnas-kitchen-backend)
++ Cloned Code Institute Repository and gave the new repository the name [ci-project-5-nonnas-kitchen-backend](https://github.com/tony-albanese/ci-project-5-nonnas-kitchen-backend)
-+ Initialized GitPod Workspace by clicking on the GitPod button on the respository
++ Initialized GitPod Workspace by clicking on the GitPod button on the repository
 + Installed support libraries and Django according to the walkthrough on Code Institute the steps of which are outlined as follows:

     + Install django